OpenGamerTips/rpkg/README.md

 # rpkg - The all-in-one package manager.

-Rpkg is an all-in-one package manager that is for Arch-Based Linux Distros.
+(retarded thing i made when learning linux. it doesn't install dependencies so it's basically useless) Rpkg is an all-in-one package manager that is for Arch-Based Linux Distros.
 This package manager can successfuly install *.deb* packages and fully support it.

 ### Installation